How to Check How Many SIMs Are Linked to Your Iqama in 2026

 Advertisement

 This method gives you the most comprehensive information about your registered SIM cards.
-Here’s what you’ll need: your Iqama number, date of birth, and access to one of your registered mobile numbers.
+Before you start, have these ready: your Iqama number, date of birth, and access to one of your registered mobile numbers.

 Follow these simple steps: